 The Black+Decker LDX120C is already one of the best sellers of power tools in the market that you can also purchase a wonderful addition to your tool collection.
 Manufactured in China with a 20 volts max lithium-ion battery technology, it meets up to the requirement of heavy-duty tasks.

-It is built to have lightweight of not more than 3 pounds to meet up with the requirements of worksites.
-The easy grip design to make it comfortable for the user to work on plastics, woods, or metal.
+It is built to have a lightweight of not more than 3 pounds to meet up with the requirements of worksites.
+The easy-grip design make it comfortable for the user to work on plastics, woods, or metal.